 The goal of a home pass visit is to see how well a child can effectively apply the lessons that he or she has learned at Bradley to life at home.
 Once a child returns to Bradley from a home pass visit, our therapists speak with the family to evaluate progress: what’s working, what isn’t, and what new opportunities can we find to help that child continue on the path to receiving a full discharge from Bradley?

-How Long Do Children Stay?
+How Long Do Kids Stay at Bradley?

 Because every child’s situation is unique, each child follows his or her own timetable to achieving wellness and discharge.